stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ### Adding your own remote feed

 We update the remote ones regularly.
-The list of remote threat intelligence files is set in the variables ```ti_files``` variable in config/slips.conf.
+The list of remote threat intelligence files is set in the path of ```ti_files``` variable in ```config/slips.conf```.
+The path of all the TI feeds is in ```config/TI_feeds.csv``` by default.

 You can add your own remote threat intelligence feeds in this variable.
 Supported extensions are: .txt, .csv, .netset, ipsum feeds, or .intel.

 Each URL should be added with a threat_level and a tag, the format is (url,threat_level,tag)

 tag is which category is this feed e.g. phishing, adtrackers, etc..

 Threat level available options: info, low, medium, high, critical

 Refer to the [architecture section of the docs](https://stratospherelinuxips.readthedocs.io/en/develop/architecture.html) for detailed explanation of Slips threat levels.

-Be sure the format is:

-link, threat_level=0-1, tags=['tag1','tag2']

 TI files commented using # may be processed as they're still in our database.